mumuki/mumuki-development-installer/README.md

 # mumuki-development-installer
-Installer for the Mumuki Platform development environment
+> Installer for the Mumuki Platform development environment

+This installer installs a complete development environment in a Vagrant Machine with batteries included:

+* Rbenv installation
+* The escualo gem
+* PosgreSQL and Mongo databases
+* Rabbit Queue
+* All main Mumuki Platform components, gems and runners

+After running it, you are ready to start coding mumuki!

 # Requirements